HLBrandon/my-first-api/README.md

         "career_id" : 2
     }

 > **Note**: In CareerSeeder, only three careers are created.
-So the values for the key "career_id"must range from 1 to 3
+So the values for the key "career_id" must range from 1 to 3

 #### Response success